KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 	@import "main";
 	@import "footer";
 	```

+4. Open your _index.html_ file in Google Chrome.
+You can do this two ways.

+	1. Open Google Chrome.

+		1. From the `File` menu choose `Open File...`.

+		2. Navigate to find your _index.html_ file and choose `Open`.

+	2. In your File Explorer (windows) or Finder (macs) navigate to your folder containing the _index.html_ file.

+		1. Right click on the file and choose `Open with`.

+		2. Choose Google Chrome from the list.

 We've got our initial setup for our project done, now let's get to the fun part - styling!